-The Office of Institutional Diversity (OID) offers four educational series, designed for the entire campus community, to engage with critical topics and key issues and to build content knowledge.
+The Office of Institutional Diversity (OID) offers multiple educational series, designed for the entire campus community to engage with critical topics and key issues and to build content knowledge.

 All workshops take place from 12:15–1:15 p.m. in the Hoch-Shanahan Dining Commons Aviation Room or the Platt Green Room, unless otherwise indicated.
 Visit the Events page for detailed information.

 Get to know Harvey Mudd faculty in unique ways!
 Hear about their journeys, what matters and how they integrate identity, purpose and passion into their work.